AlexWan0/axler-notes/duals.md

 - T: V -> W
 - phi: linear functional on W

+- dual of T (T')
-- dual of T: linear functional of W to linear functional of V
+	+ space of linear functionals of W to space of linear functionals of V
+		* W' -> V'
+	+ definition:
+		* input phi: phi in W'
+		* output T'(phi): composite of phi and T
-	+ for some arbitrary linear funcitonal of W (phi)
+	+ i.e. for some arbitrary linear funcitonal of W (phi) ->
 	+ we can make a linear functional of V by returning a function where you:
 		* map V to W w/ T
 		* W to F w/ phi
+	+ i.e. given some map phi, outputs a map where you first do T then do phi

+- is a linear map

 ## Annihilator
 - U: subset of vector space V